 The CPO oversees all product development initiatives inside a company.
 This person normally reports directly to the organization’s CEO and spends their days creating and maintaining a product strategy that achieves a specific company vision.

 Occasionally, the CPO and CMO (Chief Marketing Officer) are one and the same.
-In this instance, the CPO would also be tasked with marketing the products they help create.
+In this instance, the CPO would also be tasked with product marketing.

 2. President or VP of product management